swiftlang/vscode-swift/docs/settings.md

 - **Build path**

 The path to a directory that will be used for build artifacts.
-This path will be added to all swift package manager commands that are executed by vscode-swift extension via `--build-path` option.
+This path will be added to all swift package manager commands that are executed by vscode-swift extension via `--scratch-path` option.
 When no value provided - nothing gets passed to swift package manager and it will use its default value of `.build` folder in workspace.
 You can use absolute path for directory or the relative path, which will use the workspace path as a base.
 Unfortunately, VSCode does not correctly understand and pass the tilde symbol (~) which represents user home folder under *nix systems.
 Thus, it should be avoided.

 - **Disable Auto Resolve**